-Swiftype has created a unique system of meta tags designed specifically for internal site search, which allows site owners pass custom structured data directly to Swiftbot as it crawls their website.
-With these meta tags site owners can augment—or completely alter—the set of fields Swiftbot extracts by default to better fit the data they wish to be indexed on their website.
+Swiftype Site Search features a unique system of meta tags designed specifically for internal site search.
+This allows site owners to pass custom structured data directly to Swiftbot as it crawls their website.
+With these Meta Tags, site owners can augment—or completely alter—the set of fields Swiftbot extracts by default to better fit the data they wish to be indexed on their website.